TugboatQA/docs/building-a-preview/optimize-preview-builds/index.md

 build, you can configure Tugboat to
 [automatically refresh your Base Preview](../work-with-base-previews/index.md#automatically-refresh-a-base-preview) while your crew isn't working.
-By default, Tugboat automatically refreshes Base Previews daily at 12am UTC (8pm EDT).
+By default, Tugboat automatically refreshes Base Previews daily at 12am UTC.
 You can set this for a time and frequency that works best for your team, and then you won't have to manually update your Base Preview when you're about to test an important build - it will already have the latest database, or any large assets you need, whenever you're ready.

 ### Optimizing Preview size